Anti-Procrastination Apps: 4 Screen Blocking App Reviews

 Evidence: Taskfulness don't have any published studies as far as I'm aware.
 However, the mechanism of aligns with my own experimental research regarding regular moments of reflection having outsized impacts on our motivation that informs on Contemplate.
 So I feel relatively confident in the theoretical basis and suspect many people will find it useful.

-Price: 7 day free trial then AUD$129.99 p/a.
+Price: 7 day free trial (or 1 month with code FIRSTMONTHFREE), then AUD $8.99 p/m or AUD$89.99 p/a.

 Core features: Select the apps you want to limit your access to (e.g., Instagram, TikTok, Facebook, Twitter, etc).
 Before opening your selected apps,Taskfulness prompts you with a question “Got a thing to do?
 State a reason”.
 You then need to go into Taskfulness, explain why you want to use that app, and set a duration to unlock it for up to 30 minutes.
 Your reason is evaluated by the in-app AI that has the effect of nudging you towards being thoughtful and honest about your intended use.
 Taskfulness also shows your screen time trend and sends you notifications if it thinks you are mindlessly scrolling.